David L. Leal

 My research has anticipated themes that have become important to both social science and the ‘real world’ of politics.
 For instance, in the 1990s, I began researching how religion shapes political engagement, the political participation of non-citizens, the complexities of ethnic identity, and how veterans engage in politics.
-Few scholars were interested in such topics at the time, but political science now increasingly recognizes their theoretical and practical importance.
+Today, I continue to work on questions involving Latino political behavior and opinion, the politics of migration, religion and politics, and the military and society.

 • Director, Irma Rangel Public Policy Institute, University of Texas at Austin

 • Founding Director, Immigration Studies Initiative, University of Texas at Austin